Nordic International Film Festival is based in New York City at the renowned Scandinavia House (The Nordic Center) on Park Avenue.

 Films that have debuted online or been official released outside of a festival are ineligible.

-Subtitles: Please submit subtitles on all work except English spoken films..
+Please submit subtitles on all work except English narratives.

 All films are viewed by the festival programmers and/or the jury.
-Each film is viewed a minimum of two times, rated, and will move on to the next stage based off of those ratings.
+Each film is viewed and rated by a industry professional, and will move on to the next stage based off of those ratings.
 Our programmers and jury will make final decisions and notify filmmakers accordingly.

 All decisions are final and feedback for individual films is not available.